ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/task_tracker/README.md

 This integration is provided as
 * A component for a "resilient circuits" framework
 * A fragment of a configuration file.
-* A script to automatically set up the queue, table, and message destination
+* A script to automatically set up the rule, data table, and message destination
 * A configuration file for the setup script

 Copy the .py file into your 'components' directory, where it will be